 An article from BLOOMBERG BUSINESSWEEK Online ("Total Control Is Crippling the GOP" by Sahil Kapur, 30 March 2017) begins with Bill Hoagland, who spent a quarter of a century as a Republican aide in the Senate, beginning in the Reagan Administration.
 There was a time when the GOP could push through tough legislation, aided by conservative Democrats.
 Today, despite controlling the White House and having one of the largest congressional majorities in its history, Republicans today are tied up in knots -- thanks to the rise of sorehead Right sentiment in GOP ranks.
 Says Hoagland: "It's an element of the party that sees no good in government.
 Which makes me wonder why they're even serving in Congress."

-The idea that members of a government would be hostile to governance even in principle is contradictory, and the contraction is playing itself out fitfully in Congress.
+The idea that members of a government would be hostile to governance even in principle is contradictory, and the contradiction is playing itself out fitfully in Congress.
 House Speaker Paul Ryan faces a deeply divided Republican caucus, with ultraconservatives unwilling to bargain and moderates starting to rebel after years of going along with far-Right legislation.
 A Republican in the White House deepens the dysfunction, since lawmakers no longer have the luxury of theatrically voting for bills they know won't get signed into law.
 Republicans also know they will get no real support from any Democrats.

 The result has been a failure to accomplish much more than tokens.
 Steve Bell, a former longtime Republican budget aide, says he is witnessing the "Balkanization" of the GOP.
 "We've been able to paper it over, but now it's coming out."